2013 National Challenge Cup

-The 2013 National Football Challenge Cup was the 23rd season of National Challenge Cup, the main cup competition in Pakistani football.
+The 2013 National Challenge Cup was the 23rd season of National Challenge Cup, the main cup competition in Pakistani football.

 A total of 16 clubs entered the competition that was held from 15 to 26 May 2018.
 Bahawalpur were the hosts for the tournament, thus earning DFA Bahawalpur a spot in the tournament, courtesy of being the hosts.

 Khan Research Laboratories, the defending champions, were knocked out in quarter finals, losing 5–4 on penalties to the eventual winners National Bank.

 National Bank defeated Karachi Electric Supply Corporation 1–0 in the finals.
 This was the first major trophy for National Bank since 1993, when they had won the National Challenge Cup.

 Teams

 The 16 participating teams are as below: